|

 Full-time score: 2 - 1

-Asian Handicap result: 2 - 2 (we add 1 goal for Arsenal)
+Asian Handicap result: 2 - 2 (we add 1 goal for Liverpool)

 The result of the Asian handicap bet is a draw - all stakes get